gcallah/BookReviews/mcpherson.md

 involves realizing that other people, in other polities, are similarly attached to their own country.

 McPherson goes on to consider some radically egalitarian approaches to political morality, in particular, those of John Rawls and G.A.
 Cohen.
-As he sees it, Rawls and Cohen, declaring a person's natural endowment and circumstances of birth and upbringing as "arbitrary from a moral point of view" are guilty of a lack of reverence for the world, and our circumstances in it as given to us.
-They are waging "a metaphysical crusade against contingency," McPherson, quoting David Wiggins, argues.
+As he sees it, Rawls and Cohen, in declaring a person's natural endowment and circumstances of birth and upbringing as "arbitrary from a moral point of view," are guilty of a lack of reverence for the world, and our circumstances in it as given to us.
+They are waging "a metaphysical crusade against contingency," McPherson argues (quoting David Wiggins).
 This is a very important point, as it undermines Rawls' claim that his political principles are neutral between different comprehensive conceptions of the good life: in fact, they are dismissive of a conception of the good life based on such nostrums as "we should count our blessings and not be envious of others."
-And McPherson notes that another egalitarian, Ronald Dworkin, has actually elevated envy, a vice, to a "standard of justice."
+And McPherson notes that another egalitarian, Ronald Dworkin, has actually elevated envy, traditionally counted as a vice, into a "standard of justice."

 Cohen argues that the infeasibility of socialism is no reason to abandon it as an ideal: that is nonsense.
 A political system that relies on reality being other than it is can be rejected for that reason alone.
 If only people were the size